Books, Creative Arts

 It could not have been easy to be a female natural history illustrator in the 1800’s as it was a field dominated by men.
 Many of the early illustrations were used to assist with herbal identification for medicinal purposes, and included annotations and anatomy.
 Wood’s work is known for its exceptional detail.

-The ability to earn a living from her work would have depended on commissions from well known, and well placed men in the botanical and scientific fields.
 It is due to the reproductions of prints from botanical publications such as Flora of Jamaica, Fawcett and Rendle (1910), and the Cactaceae, by N. L. Britton and J. N. Rose, (Public Library) that we are able to view and appreciate her talent today.

 Economic Botany